Somalia: Cuisine

+Baasto (Somali pasta) served with suugo (meat sauce) and a banana.

 The period of Italian colonial rule saw the widespread adoption of pasta and lasagne, especially in the south.

 Tea and coffee are also really popular.
 Somalis were among the early adopters of coffee consumption, and Somali merchants were some of the first traders to export coffee beans.
-Somali coffee, known locally as 'Qahwo' and tea 'Shah', stand out due to their preparation method, which involves selecting various spices to enhance its flavor profile.
+Somali coffee, known locally as 'Qahwo' and tea 'Shah', stand out due to their preparation method, which involves selecting various spices to enhance their flavour profile.

 'Xalwo', which is closely associated with Omani 'Halwa', is a smooth jelly-like treat that is made with spices, seeds, nuts, and caramelised sugar.
 This confection is commonly served together with Somali 'Qahwo'.
 After meals, homes are traditionally perfumed using frankincense or incense (unsi), which is prepared inside an incense burner referred to as a dabqaad.

-Music

-Somalia has a rich musical heritage centred on traditional Somali folklore.
-Most Somali songs are pentatonic.
-Somali music might be mistaken for the sounds of nearby regions such as Ethiopia, Sudan or the Arabian Peninsula, but it is ultimately recognisable by its unique tunes and styles.
-Traditional instruments prominently featured in the music of Somalia include the oud lute.
-It is often accompanied by small drums and a reed flute in the background.
-Somali songs are usually the product of collaboration between lyricists (midho), songwriters (laxan) and singers (codka or "voice").